alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 3.  **Accelerating Inference with ReDrafter**: Discover ReDrafter, a speculative decoding technique, train a draft model, and integrate it into our TensorRT-LLM engine for faster generation.
 4.  **Launching the Inference Server**: Set up the LLM server and a parallel code execution sandbox to handle the tool-use capabilities of our model.
 5.  **Running Inference**: Finally, we'll send math problems to our custom inference engine and observe its problem-solving abilities.

+See the [companion notebook](link) for launching the inference server and benchmarking.

 ## 1\.
 Setting Up Your Environment